wendikristine/usdrcg.github.io/gaussian.md

 ### The`rungaussian`command

 The simplest way to run a Gaussian job is to use the`rungaussian`command.
-To run Gaussian on the file myinput.com, type the following from the directory containing 'myinput.com':
+To run Gaussian on the file `myinput.com`, type the following from the directory containing `myinput.com`.

 ```
 rungaussian myinput.com
 ```

 > Notes:
 >
 > * Standard output is written to the file`Gaussian-USERNAME-JOBID.out`, and errors are written to`Gaussian-USERNAME-JOBID.err`.
 >
-> * GAUSS\_SCRDIR is set to '/scratch/yourusername/JOBID'.
+> * GAUSS\_SCRDIR is set to `/scratch/yourusername/JOBID`.
 >
-> * Scratch disk may be requested after the input file name with -s, 'rungaussian myinput.com -s 10G'
+> * Scratch disk may be requested after the input file name with -s, `rungaussian myinput.com -s 10G`
 >
 > * If no scratch disk is specified, 1GB is used.
 >
-> * Your Gaussian input file should contain a %NProcShared line requesting a specific number of processors.
+> * Your Gaussian input file should contain a `%NProcShared` line requesting a specific number of processors.
 >
-> * It should also contain a %Mem line requesting a specific amount of memory \(100MB, 2GB, etc\).
+> * It should also contain a `%Mem` line requesting a specific amount of memory \(100MB, 2GB, etc\).
 >
 > * If the number of processors is not specified 1 processor is used.
 >